- How to read a balance sheet.

 Why You Need To Learn How To Understand Financial Statements

 Undertaking due diligence – and taking it seriously – is the most important aspect of any Acquisition Entrepreneur’s journey.
-It allows you to vet a potential deal and avoid making terrible financial mistakes.
+It lets you vet a potential deal and avoid making terrible financial mistakes.

 Financial diligence is broken up into two stages.